sbidy/wiz_light/README.md

 | ESP03_SHRGB1C_01 | X | X | X | X | X | WiZ LED EAN 8718699787059 |
 | ESP17_SHTW9_01 | X | X |  |  | X | WiZ Filament Bulb EAN 8718699786793 |

+More Bulbs can be found in the `bulblibrary.yaml`

 Please report as issue your builb type with a feature list: